AidanSTucker/phase3-project/README.md

 # Phase 3 Project - Task Workflow Program

 ## What It Does
 My project is a CLI program that functions as a "app" to create, delete, and manage users and tasks.
 It's main purposes is to create, assign, and complete tasks within a company.
-As a user you can see which tasks are assigned to you, along with it's unique id, description, estimated time to complete, foreign key (points to user that it's assigned to), and the department the task belongs to. if a user has a task that belongs to them, it would like something like this:
+As a user you can see which tasks are assigned to you, along with it's unique id, description, estimated time to complete, and the foreign key (points to user that it's assigned to). if a user has a task that belongs to them, it would like something like this:

 ID: 1
-Department: Marketing
 Description: Create high funnel non-brand campaign for new client Time To Complete: Estimated 1 hour and 15 minutes user_id = 2